soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 - MOE150
 - MET150
 ms.assetid: aaca8987-5b62-458b-9882-c28476a66918
-description: "Mailbox audit logging is turned on by default in Microsoft 365 (also called default mailbox auditing or mailbox auditing on-by-default).
+description: "Mailbox audit logging is turned on by default in Microsoft 365 (also called default mailbox auditing or mailbox auditing on by default).
 This means that certain actions performed by mailbox owners, delegates, and administrators are automatically logged in a mailbox audit log, where you can search for activities performed on the mailbox."
 ---

 # Manage mailbox auditing

 Starting in January of 2019, mailbox audit logging is being turned on by default for all Microsoft 365 organizations.
 This means that certain actions performed by mailbox owners, delegates, and administrators are automatically logged, and that the corresponding mailbox audit records will be available when you search for them in the audit log.
 Before mailbox auditing was turned on by default, you had to manually enable it for every user mailbox in your organization.

-Here are some benefits of mailbox auditing on-by-default:
+Here are some benefits of mailbox auditing on by default:

 - Auditing will be enabled by default when you create a new mailbox.
 You won't have to manually enable it for new users.